muafaaza/robot-framework-automation-portofolio/README.md

 # robot-framework-automation-portfolio

-This repository contains my portfolio of automation scripts for web, iOS, Android, and API testing.
-It showcases practical implementations across multiple platforms, demonstrating expertise in building robust, maintainable, and efficient automation solutions.
+A complete cross-platform automation portfolio demonstrating practical scripts for **Web, iOS, Android, and API testing**.
+This repository showcases my ability to create robust, maintainable, and efficient automation solutions that mirror real-world testing scenarios.

-Specifically, it includes:
+### Platforms and Open-Source Integrations

+Automation scripts leverage multiple platforms and open-source tools:

 - **Web automation** using **OrangeHRM**
 - **iOS and Android automation** via **Sauce Labs**
 - **API automation** with **Reqres.in**

-These scripts highlight my ability to design scalable, cross-platform automation solutions inspired by real-world open-source platforms.
+### Key Features

+- **BDD-style test implementation** for clear, human-readable, and maintainable scenarios
+- **Test data management** with Excel for easy configuration and scalable, data-driven testing
+- **Reporting** in both **PDF** and **Excel** formats, offering detailed and professional test results

+### Highlights

+Through this portfolio, I demonstrate my capability to:

+- Design **scalable cross-platform automation solutions**
+- Implement **data-driven testing** for flexibility and maintainability
+- Generate **comprehensive, exportable reports** for analysis and decision-making
+- Leverage **real-world open-source platforms** for hands-on automation experience

+This repository serves as both a **showcase of my work** and a **reference for best practices in automation** across multiple platforms and technologies.